Data Protection Policy

 Our procedures must reflect fair and lawful processing, therefore we must process personal data fairly and lawfully in accordance with individuals’ rights.
 This generally means that we should not process personal data unless the individual whose details we are processing has consented to this happening, while maintaining obvious and clear methods for opt-out or un-subscription.

-The Managing Director has overall responsibility for data protection.
+The Managing Director has overall responsibility for data protection, including reviewing all data protection procedures and policies on a regular basis.

 The ‘QuEnSh Manager’ is our designated Data Protection Officer (DPO), and has overall responsibility for the day-to-day implementation of this policy.